Okanagan-Shuswap weather: sunny - Lake Country Calendar

 Today’s weather according to Environment Canada:

-Enjoy the sun today because Environment Canada is calling for rain for the next few days across the Okanagan.
+Salmon Arm: Sunny.
+Becoming a mix of sun and cloud near noon.
+High 29.
+Humidex 32.
+UV index 8 or very high.

+Tonight: Becoming cloudy late this evening, 40 per cent chance of showers overnight.
+Low 15 C.

-Be sure to tag us in all your social media posts by using the hashtag #youkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us in all your social media posts with the hashtag #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.

 To report a typo, email: